estebanrucan/global-agent-hackathon-may-2025/README.md

-# ChileAtiende AI Multi-Agent Assistant
+# ChileAtiende AI Assistant

 ## Overview and Business Objective

-This project is a multi-agent artificial intelligence system that ingests, indexes, and reasons about all public information on the *chileatiende.gob.cl* website.
+This project is an artificial intelligence assistant that ingests, indexes, and reasons about all public information on the *chileatiende.gob.cl* website.
 Its main goal is to provide clear and concise answers to citizens' questions about government services, saving them valuable time, with a special focus on assisting older adults.

-The project aims to demonstrate a pipeline where autonomous agents crawl, structure, and continuously refresh ChileAtiende content, while a conversational agent provides reliable, citation-backed answers in natural language.
+The project aims to demonstrate a pipeline where a single AI agent crawls, structures, and continuously refreshes ChileAtiende content, providing reliable, citation-backed answers in natural language.

 ## Project Team